chhayac/chhayac.github.io/README.md

 Hello!
 I am Chhaya Choudhary!

-I am a Graduate Student in Computer Science and Systems Department at [University of Washington Tacoma](https://www.tacoma.uw.edu/).
+Currently, I am working as a **_Data Scientist at Infoblox_** where I am solving challenging data problems involving malware detection and classification using Machine Learning and Deep Learning techniques.
+I am actively working on data exploration, data cleaning, feature engineering, model preparation, evaluation and deploying the model using docker containers.
+I have multiple accepted publications in the field of cybersecurity using AI/ML.

+I graduated from [University of Washington Tacoma](https://www.tacoma.uw.edu/) with Masters in Computer Science with specialization in Data Science.
 My fields of interest are Machine Learning, Deep Learning, Natural Language Processing, Distributed Computing and Algorithms.
-I will be graduating in Dec 2018/Mar 2019 and looking for full-time opportunities.

-I am working on a research project at University of Washington under the supervision of [Prof. Martine De Cock](https://www.tacoma.uw.edu/institute-technology/martine-de-cock-phd) on Detection of Domain Generation Algorithms (DGA) using Deep Learning.
-My Capstone (thesis) focuses on protecting DGA classifiers against Adversarial examples using Generative Adversarial Networks (GANs).
+I worked on research projects at University of Washington under the supervision of [Prof. Martine De Cock](https://www.tacoma.uw.edu/institute-technology/martine-de-cock-phd) on Detection of Domain Generation Algorithms (DGA) using Deep Learning.
+My Capstone (thesis) was focused on protecting DGA classifiers against Adversarial examples using Generative Adversarial Networks (GANs).
 Please download my [resume](https://github.com/chhayac/chhayac.github.io/blob/master/Chhaya_Choudhary_GHCScholar_DS.pdf) here.

-Currently, I am working as a **_Data Scientist Intern at Infoblox_** where I am solving challenging data problems involving malware detection and classification using Machine Learning and Deep Learning techniques.
-I also worked on data exploration, data cleaning, feature engineering, and model evaluation.
-I have multiple accepted publications in the field of cybersecurity using AI/ML.

 I am an enthusiastic person and always curious to learn.
 I strongly believe in collaboration.
-I love to attend conferences and have attended conferences/events like **_USENIX’18 as grant recipient, Society of Women Engineers, Women in Data Science, Azure University event, ACT-W conference_** ,etc. I will be attending **_GHC 2018 as a scholar_** in Sep 2018 and am very excited to meet a lot of people and learn from them.
+I love to attend conferences to learn, grow in my career and have attended conferences/events like **_USENIX’18 as grant recipient, Society of Women Engineers, Women in Data Science, Azure University event, ACT-W conference , GHC 2018 as a scholar, Hopper X 1 Seattle_**.

 <p align="center">
 <img src="https://raw.githubusercontent.com/chhayac/chhayac.github.io/master/profile_pic.jpeg" width="378px" height="504px">